 The Dapp concept is much newer and much harder to define.
 In fact, there is no one accepted definition of a Dapp, but there are a few common characteristics that all Dapps have in common.

 For one thing, all Dapp’s are open source, giving them a higher level of transparency than other, more centralized, applications.
 Dapp’s are also unique in that they do not have a central point of failure.
-This helps to make them more robust and more resistant to hacking and other online dangers.
+This makes them more robust and more resistant to hacking and other online dangers.

 Will all Apps Become Decentralized?